-We believe that the LAA will help partners to use their funding and other resources more flexibly and effectively to achieve agreed outcomes and rationalise and reduce monitoring, while maintaining effective performance management.
-However we were disappointed by the lack of progress made in the first year of the LAA.
-We would like to extend its coverage for the second year, to further rationalise monitoring and reporting - and ultimately lead to better outcomes.
+We trust that the LAA will help partners to use their funding and other resources more flexibly and effectively to achieve agreed outcomes and rationalise and reduce monitoring, while maintaining effective performance management.
+However we have been disappointed by the lack of progress made in the first two years of the LAA.
+We would like to further rationalise monitoring and reporting, ultimately leading to better outcomes.

-In the first year of the LAA and during the refresh process for 2006, we have agreed the following freedoms and flexibilities...
+In the first two years of the LAA, we have agreed the following enabling measures...

-- Sole reporting framework for Neighbourhood Renewal outcomes and funding. - Flexibility to apply funds to appropriate projects with outputs targeted at our key Neighbourhood Renewal defined communities. - Evaluation of Derby City Partnership in the context of the LAA. - Pooling of CAMHS funding. - Rationalisation of performance and financial reporting on crime.
+- Sole reporting framework for Neighbourhood Renewal outcomes and funding. - Flexibility to apply funds to appropriate projects with outputs targeted at our key Neighbourhood Renewal defined communities. - Evaluation of Derby City Partnership in the context of the LAA. - Pooling of funds within a single pot with flexibility to allocate underspends.